 Recent research has found that MSG presents little risk of harm to most people when consumed in moderate amounts (

 Regardless, if you’re concerned about MSG in your food, be sure to ask your local Chinese restaurant if they use it.
-In light of the controversy surrounding the substance, some Chinese restaurants have chosen to stop using the additive.
+Considering the controversy surrounding the substance, some Chinese restaurants have chosen to stop using the additive.

-Although many Chinese takeout options are unhealthy, there are healthy choices as well.
+Although some takeout options at Chinese restaurants are deemed unhealthy, there are healthy choices as well.

 Stir-fries are a great option because they contain protein from meat or tofu, as well as vegetables, which add fiber and nutrients.

-You should also choose healthier cooking options and side dishes, and limit the amount of sauce on your food and your portion size.
+You can also choose healthier options and side dishes, and limit the amount of sauce on your food and your portion size.

-With this guide, it’s easy to choose a healthier Chinese takeout option.
+With this guide, it’s easy to choose healthier options at your favorite Chinese restaurant.